Lake Towada: History

-The area around Lake Towada remained largely wilderness until towards the end of the Edo period, when the Nambu clan of Morioka Domain attempted large scale land reclamation projects at Sanbongihara (modern Towada) using the Oirase River for irrigation.
+The area around Lake Towada remained largely wilderness until towards the end of the Edo period, when the Nambu clan of Morioka Domain attempted large-scale land reclamation projects at Sanbongihara (modern Towada) using the Oirase River for irrigation.
 In 1903, largely through the efforts of Wainai Sadayuki, princess trout were introduced into Lake Towada.
-The lake now also has rainbow trout, cherry salmon, carp, Carassius, Japanese eel.
-The surrounding forests are temperate deciduous, and are primarily Erman’s birch and Siebold’s beech.
+The lake now also has rainbow trout, cherry salmon, carp, Carassius, and Japanese eel.
+The surrounding forests are temperate-deciduous and are primarily Erman’s birch and Siebold’s beech.

 The lake was selected by the Tokyo Nichi Nichi Shimbun and Osaka Mainichi Shimbun as one of the Eight Scenic Views of Japan in 1927.
 In 1936, the lake and surrounding areas became part of Towada-Hachimantai National Park.

-In 1953, in order to popularize the lake and the park, a sculpture of two women titled “The Maiden Statue” by Kōtarō Takamura was dedicated at the lakeshore as part of the park's 15th anniversary celebration.
-It was the last work by that noted sculptor.
+In 1953, in order to popularize the lake and the park, a sculpture of two women titled "The Maiden Statue" by Kōtarō Takamura was dedicated at the lakeshore as part of the park's 15th anniversary celebration.
+It was the last work by that sculptor.